floydkretschmar/fixturize/README.md

 4. If the type has a public `builder` method define, it will try to use the corresponding buider class.

 For the values needed to parameterize each of these methods, values are generated recursively.
 If still none of these strategies lead to the generation of a valid value, then the default value returned is `null`.
+The fallback logic will always prefer builder pattern creation over constructor creation, if both are available for a given type.

-### Default value wildcarding
+### Default value wildcards

-If you want to use the default value generation logic when defining values using `@FixtureConstant`, you can do so by using the wildcard string `${<Qualified classname>}` in your `@FixtureConstant` annotation.
+If you want to use the default value generation logic when defining values using `@FixtureConstant` `@FixtureConstructor` or `@FixtureBuilder`, you can do so by using the wildcard string `${<Qualified classname>}` in your `@FixtureConstant` annotation.

 For example:

 ```java
 @Builder